mrpejker/cardano-e2e-example/tutorial/server_side/business_logic.rst

 Similarly, for validating the cancellation of an escrow, function :code:`signerIsSender` should be used.

-Due to the simplicity of this dApp example, the Business logic is a short module and doesn't contain too much code to share between off-chain and on-chain.
-In other cases, we could have a complex `state` that is updated on each transaction, and much more logic is implemented in the Business module.
-Nevertheless, even simple, this example has some pieces of code which are critical and can be shared for building and validating the transactions.
+Due to the simplicity of this dApp example, the Business logic is a short module and doesn't contain too much code to be shared between off-chain and on-chain.
+In other cases with a complex `state`, much more logic should be implemented in the Business module.
+Nevertheless, even simple, this example still has code that is critical and can be used both for building and validating the transactions.

 Types
 -----

-In :code:`Types` module we basically define the validator Parameter, Datum and Redeemer types.
+In the :code:`Types` module we basically define the validator Parameter, Datum and Redeemer types.

-The Datum contains the Escrow info together with the Asset Class of the control token that is minted at start.
+The Datum contains the Escrow info together with the asset class of the control token that is minted at start.
 It's needed for knowing which token must be burned at resolving or canceling, and cannot be located in the parameter due to a circularity problem (we'll explain more about this later).